Richard Pyros

 Richard Pyros (born 7 April 1987) is a British-Australian actor, who first achieved fame in the hit Australian Channel Seven TV show, Big Bite (which was nominated for two AFI Awards) whilst still studying at drama school.
 Pyros was selected to create an array of characters including the memorably disheveled newsreader, 'Tee Pee Moses', and for his impersonation of personalities such as Rob Sitch, Michael Caton, Harry Potter and Detective Lennie Briscoe from Law & Order.

 Early life

 Pyros was born in Liverpool, England, where he attended Dovedale Junior School and sang at Liverpool Cathedral as a chorister.
-After moving to Australia at age eleven, he attended Trinity Grammar School (Victoria), then the University of Melbourne where he graduated with a Bachelor of Arts (Criminology) and Bachelor of Music.
-He then studied acting at Victorian College of the Arts Drama School under Lindy Davies.
+After moving to Australia at age eleven, he attended Trinity Grammar School (Victoria) and became Head Chorister at St Paul's Cathedral, Melbourne.
+He then studied at the University of Melbourne where he graduated with a Bachelor of Arts (Criminology) and Bachelor of Music and went on to study acting (Bachelor of Dramatic Arts) at Victorian College of the Arts Drama School under Lindy Davies.

 He was awarded The Irene Mitchell Award for Acting, VCA Drama School.